-Transit ridership in the Twin Cities metropolitan area reached 94.2 million in 2018, down slightly (1.3 percent) from the year before.
+Transit ridership in the Twin Cities metropolitan area reached 91.6 million in 2019, down 2.9 percent from the year before.

 Regional transit ridership combines the number of rides on all types of transit and by all the region’s transit providers.

-Ridership on the METRO Blue and Green light rail lines was up 5 percent, to 25 million rides.
-Light rail accounts for just over one-quarter of all transit rides in the region.
+Ridership on the METRO Blue and Green light rail lines was up 1%, to 25.3 million rides.
+Light rail accounts for over one quarter of all transit rides in the region.

-- METRO Green Line, between Minneapolis and downtown Saint Paul: 13.8 million, up 5 percent from year before.
+- METRO Green Line, between Minneapolis and downtown Saint Paul: 14.2 million rides, up 3% increase from the year before.

-- METRO Blue Line, between downtown Minneapolis to MSP International Airport: more than 11 million, up 3.9 percent.
+- METRO Blue Line, between downtown Minneapolis to MSP International Airport: more than 11 million rides, down slightly from 2018.

-- The A Line, bus rapid transit between Roseville and the Blue Line’s 46th Street station, drew 1.62 million rides in its second full year of service, up 2 percent from 2017.
+- METRO A Line, between Roseville and the METRO Blue Line’s 46th Street station, drew 1.7 million rides in its third full year of service, up 3% from 2017.

-Transit Link — dial-a-ride small bus service where regular-route transit service is not available: 439,243 (down 3 percent).
+Transit Link, dial-a-ride small bus service where regular-route transit service is not available: 425,044 (down 3%).